Spanish Tax system

-There are tax collection centres in provincial capital towns.
+There are tax offices centres in provincial capital towns and other some larger towns such as Marbella.
 It is possible to go down to your local tax office where the staff are usually quite helpful with simple queries.
 There is a freephone number for Agencia Tributaria 900 333 555 or try 901 200 345.

-The most important taxes that are relevant to foreigners in Spain are listed here.
+The most important taxes that are relevant to foreign nationals in Spain are listed here.

 - Income Tax: Payable on worldwide income of residents.

 - Wealth Tax: Payable on capital assets, including property.

 - Inheritance and Gift Tax: Payable on worldwide assets.

 Taxes relating to Property Ownership

 - IBI: The IBI is the Impuesto sobre Bienes Inmuebles, which could be translated as "property tax".
 This is a municipally levied tax and varies widely from one municipality to another and from one type of property to another.
 You might for instance, pay as little as 50 euros per year for a simple propertyin a rural area, 500 to 1000€ a year for an apartment in a coastal resort.
 While a luxury home on a prime lot in an expensive urban neighbourhood might cost as much as 1,500 to 2,000 year.

 - Capital Gains Tax: Payable on the profits made on the sale of property and other assets.

 - Basura: (Rubbish Collection Tax) Annual tax payable by all property owners to the local town hall.